Towards Quantum Software for Quantum Simulation: Vision: Quantum Simulation Framework

 In a \textbf{neutral atom simulator} model parameters can be tuned through laser intensity or magnetic/optical fields~\cite{deutsch00}, such that the simulator Hamiltonian $\hat{H}_\text{sim}$ closely approximates $\hat{H}_\text{sys}$, preserving physical local constraints ~\cite{yang20, zhou22}.
-A parity encoding can map the target model onto the simulator (\cf lower left part of \autoref{fig:sim_expl}): \begin{enumerate*}[label=(\arabic*)] \item even-indexed sites represent Fermionic matter fields $\hat{\varphi}_l$ and \item odd ones gauge field links via spin operators. \end{enumerate*} Hamiltonian \(\hat{H}_{\text{sim}}\) is the lowest level of abstraction from a user's point of view, but control parameters and pulses must be derived for execution.
+A parity encoding can map the target model onto the simulator (\cf lower left part of \autoref{fig:sim_expl}): \begin{enumerate*}[label=(\arabic*)] \item even-indexed sites represent Fermionic matter fields $\hat{\varphi}_l$ and \item odd ones gauge field links via spin operators. \end{enumerate*} Hamiltonian \(\hat{H}_{\text{sim}}\) is the lowest level of abstraction from a user's point of view, which however must be further transpiled into control parameters and pulses for execution.
 While digital gates are firmly established in frameworks~\cite{qiskit, cirq, openqasm}, pulse-level abstractions~\cite{pasqal, openqasm, lobser23} remain evanescent, depend on hardware-specifics, and are not widely supported by hardware vendors.
 Work on analogue quantum simulation remains largely experimental, and lacks intermediate representations of Hamiltonians that can be transformed into pulse-level representations~\cite{ramsauer2025}.
 This suggests direct access to executing systems is required in the sense of \emph{individual experiments}, rather than quantum \emph{computers}.

 \paragraph{Alternative Simulation Realisations} Analogue simulation is tightly coupled to the experimental platform, and requires bespoke configuration of physical parameters without enjoying support from software abstractions.
 Multiple mappings of the Bose-Hubbard model to other platform have been proposed, for instance trapped ions~\cite{hauke13} or digital simulation via Trotterisation~\cite{shaw20} that approximates continuous dynamics using gate-based circuits.
 This highlights diversity of platforms and methods, and the absence of a unified software framework capable of targeting multiple backends from a single high-level model.
 A corresponding interface and the integration with programmable quantum simulators are open challenges.